Skip to main content

 What 'bad credit' means for Utah business loans

-Most conventional Utah lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional Utah lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 Utah's economy spans a fast-growing tech corridor (the 'Silicon Slopes' along the Wasatch Front from Provo to Ogden), outdoor recreation and gear manufacturing (Outdoor Retailer Show, REI, and dozens of gear brands based in Salt Lake City), and tourism centered on ski resorts (Park City, Deer Valley, Alta, and Snowbird) and national parks (Zion, Bryce, Arches, Canyonlands, Capitol Reef).
 Credit events tied to outdoor retail seasonality, ski resort tourism swings, or early-stage tech venture funding gaps are viewed differently by mission lenders than chronic financial mismanagement.
 The SBA Office of Advocacy identifies Utah as one of the fastest-growing small business states in the U.S., with a diverse economy that creates varied credit profiles among SMB owners.

 Utah CDFI partners that serve sub-prime borrowers